 With an EU passport, you bypass this rule, and you’ll gain access to several financial benefits, such as grants to open and run your business.

+Joseph, a business owner from the USA, was expanding operations into Europe.
 He realized that having a Polish secondary passport would allow his company to benefit substantially in terms of local business, taxes, and access to financial support.

 Again, it was the grandfather whose Polish citizenship enabled the passport obtainment and we managed to dig up the needed documents from the Polish archives.